Hipnosic/Hipnosic/README.md

 ![Badge](https://img.shields.io/badge/Tech-MySQL-blue)

 ## 🧛 About me
-With seven years of experience working in a prison environment, collaborating with diverse individuals, I've recently transitioned into studying web development.
 As a passionate frontend developer student, I'm dedicated to evolving my skills and interests in the dynamic field of web development.

 ## 📊 **GitHub Stats:**